wellesley-cs230/wellesley-cs230.github.io/hw7.md

 <img src="_images/figs/code.png" alt="code to remove a CD from an array" style="width: 750px;"/>

 Assume that the collection has `N` CDs to start with.
-Answer each of the questions below.
-Provide your answer by writing a sentence for each question, and then explaining the Big-O notation associated with the relevant statement.
+Please write the Big-O of every line marked in the code.
+For lines inside a loop, please write the Big-O of the line *including its repetition**.
+Write your answer in a text file called `BigO.txt` and submit it.

-**Note:** If you find any of the Questions ambiguous (that is, it may mean two different things and you are not sure which one is the correct interpretation), explain why and give your answer **for each alternative**.
+**Note:** If you find any of the questions ambiguous (that is, if you believe there are multiple interpretations), give your answer *for each interpretation*.

-Write your answer in a text file called `BigO.txt` and submit it in the proper assignment folder.